lomtax/dash/contrib/auto_gdb/README.md

 # Contents
-This directory contains tools to automatically get data about the memory consumption by some objects in dashd process with the help of GDB debugger.
+This directory contains tools to automatically get data about the memory consumption by some objects in digitalcoind process with the help of GDB debugger.

-## dash_dbg.sh
+## digitalcoin_dbg.sh
-This shell script attaches GDB to the running dashd process (should be built with debug info), executes debug.gdb script and detaches.
+This shell script attaches GDB to the running digitalcoind process (should be built with debug info), executes debug.gdb script and detaches.
-By default it uses testnet settings, see script comments to attach it to mainnet dashd.
+By default it uses testnet settings, see script comments to attach it to mainnet digitalcoind.

 ## debug.gdb
 Contains debugger instructions to execute during attach: loads python code and executes it for the objects we want to investigate.